 Hire a 90s decades band or a cover band to rock the party.
 You can also hire a DJ to spin 90s hits all night long.
-Whether you hire a professional, or are streaming your own Spotify playlist, be sure to include boy bands like Hansen, 98 Degrees, Boyz II Men, Backstreet Boys and NSYNC.
+Whether you hire a professional, or are streaming our 90s Music Playlist on Spotify, be sure to include boy bands like Hansen, 98 Degrees, Boyz II Men, Backstreet Boys and NSYNC.

-Don’t forget to include hits from Michael Jackson, the Spice Girls, Mariah Carey, and TLC.
+Don’t forget to include hits from MC Hammer, the Spice Girls, Mariah Carey, and TLC.

 Slime Party Favors

 The electric green goo was a Nickelodeon staple, and toys like Slime, Gak and Ooze were on everyone’s birthday wish list.
 If slime isn’t your thing, you can always hand out slap bracelets, dog tag necklaces, 90s inspired koozies, or customized graffiti cups.